Local laws and customs

 Importing pork products and pornography into the UAE is illegal.
 Videos, books, and magazines may be subject to scrutiny and may be censored.

 There is zero tolerance for drugs-related offences.
-The penalties for trafficking, smuggling and possession of drugs (even residual amounts) are severe.
+The penalties for trafficking, smuggling and the possession of drugs (including residual amounts) are severe.
 Sentences for drug trafficking can include the death penalty.
 Possession of even the smallest amount of illegal drugs can lead to a minimum three-month prison term or a fine not less than AED 20,000 and not exceeding AED100,000.
 The Emirati authorities count the presence of drugs in the blood stream as possession.
 Some herbal highs, like Spice, are illegal in the UAE.
 Possessing and concealing money from drugs related offences, and performing transactions using money from drug-related offences are also crimes, which could lead to imprisonment and a fine.

 Many people stop off in UAE airports on their way to other destinations.
 UAE airports have excellent technology and security, so transiting passengers carrying even residual amounts of drugs may be arrested.